ryansukale/incrudable/README.md

 */
 ```

 The hash of functions above are called `tasks`.
-If you are using `redux-thunk`, they are simply plain ol thunks.
+If you are using `redux-thunk`, they are just plain ol thunks.
 I have only chosen to call them as `tasks` because their usage is the same even with `redux-observable` so it made sense to go with generic terminology.
+The main feature of a task is that it has a lifecycle and dispatches events at various points in that lifecycle.
 They do have some additional features, which are covered in the examples below.

 ---

 ### Setup
-Setting up `redux-thunk` is done as per [their documentation].
-And since the tasks are simply thunks, you can start using them thunks right away in your react components.
+Setting up `redux-thunk` is done as per [their documentation](https://github.com/reduxjs/redux-thunk#installation).
+And since for the `redux-thunk` implementation, tasks are simply thunks, you can start using them right away in your code the way you use your own thunks.

-If you are using redux-observable, you need to integrate the epics with the store.
+If you are using `redux-observable`, you need epics which can be setup as middleware for the store.
 Therefore each task created via `incrudable/lib/redux-observable` has a special property called `epic` that you can use during your middleware integration.
 It also exports a top level epic which can be used as a root epic, which is the result of combining all the child epics.

+The following example demonstrates the two ways you can access the generated epics.

 ```js
 import { combineEpics } from 'redux-observable';